Dateline: Valencia, Spain

 Georgia got kudos for introducing an electronic filing system for commercial court claims.
 Filing online — bypassing the shuffling back-and-forth through the Byzantine web of offices and agencies you find in many other countries — means that claims are more easily filed with lower costs and a quicker processing time.

 Georgia also made steps toward better protection of the rights of minority investors.
-They now score 20th in the world (68.33 out of 100, against the Europe and Central Asia average of 61.87).
+They now score 20th in the world (68.33 out of 100, against the average in Europe and Central Asia of 61.87).

 Georgia’s reform on issuing permits for new construction projects is also worth noting.
 In 2015 the official wait time to receive a decision on a permit application was halved from 10 days to five.
 This will undoubtedly give a boost to already strong property markets in Tbilisi and the Black Sea coast.